GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-microservices/README.md

 https://github.com/willypalacin/vpc-network-tester/tree/main

-Build an image and push it to Artifact Registry.
-Set the corresponding image variable to its URL, and the main project ID, in `terraform.tfvars`.
+Build an image and push it to Artifact Registry, setting the corresponding Terraform variable to its URL.
+Add the main project ID in `terraform.tfvars`.
 E.g.:

 ```tfvars
 image_configs = {